hherzl/CodeChallenge/SourceCode/README.md

 ## Back-end

-Back-end code is built with these technologies:
+Back-end code is built with the following technologies:

 * ASP.NET Core
 * Entity Framework Core

 ## Front-end

+Front-end code is built with the following technologies:

 * NodeJS
 * Angular CLI